Safe Haskell | Safe-Inferred |

 decodeDistribution :: (Int, Int) -> BitVec -> Maybe ([Int], BitVec) Source #

-the head of a bit vector, given the parameters \((n,k)\).
-If
+Try to decode a distribution at the head of a bit vector, given

-successful, returns the decoded distribution and the remainder of the
+distribution as a list of bin counts and the remainder of the

 BitVec

-with the distribution's code removed.
+stripped of the distribution's code.
 Returns Nothing

 if